 Manage cloud storages in one app

 Managing files across multiple cloud storage services can indeed be a challenge.
-However, third-party software like Cyberduck, Filezilla (for Windows), and Commander One (for macOS), make it easy by integrating with top online storage services, including Google Drive, Dropbox, OneDrive, Mega, Amazon S3, and more.
+However, third-party software like Cyberduck, CloudMounter (for Windows), and Commander One (for macOS), make it easy by integrating with top online storage services, including Google Drive, Dropbox, OneDrive, Mega, Amazon S3, and more.
 With Commander One, you gain centralized access to all your clouds through a convenient dual-pane interface.
 Plus, you can add as many accounts as needed and work with your online files simultaneously.

 Moreover, Commander One prioritizes the security of your data.
 With its built-in encryption feature, the app ensures that your files stored on any of your online connections are thoroughly protected against unauthorized access.